Winterset, Iowa: Birthplace of John Wayne, Well-Known Western Film Star

 Politically he was a conservative and a Republican.
-He supported Richard Nixon and Ronald Reagan among others and spurned offers to personally enter the field of politics.
-However, he made his feelings known through his efforts on behalf of others as well as in some of his films which were not always popular.
+He supported Richard Nixon and Ronald Reagan, among others and spurned offers to enter the field of politics personally.
+However, he made his feelings known through his efforts on behalf of others as well as in some of his films, which were not always popular.

 Although he did not enlist in the war effort when other actors were taking on that assignment, he personified commitment and bravery in his many war films.

-John Wayne was known for speaking his mind with regard to how he felt about his country.
+John Wayne was known for speaking his mind about how he felt about his country.
 He authored a book titled America Why I Love Her.
-He encouraged people to concentrate upon "the good things about America" and to "nurture her strengths and strengthen her weaknesses..." which is certainly good advice for anyone to follow if living in any country of one's birth or country of one's choice.
+He encouraged people to concentrate upon "the good things about America" and to "nurture her strengths and strengthen her weaknesses..." which is undoubtedly good advice for anyone to follow if living in any land of one's birth or country of one's choice.

-From visiting his birthplace in Winterset, we learned the following...
+From visiting his birthplace in Winterset, Iowa, we learned the following:

-Maureen O'Hara went before Congress to urge them to strike a medal in John Wayne's honor.
+- Maureen O'Hara went before Congress to urge them to strike a medal in John Wayne's honor.
 Many other people of note also testified as to wanting this honor bestowed upon the Duke.
-The medal was authorized by Congress and approved by President Carter in 1979.
+Congress authorized the medal and it was approved by President Carter in 1979.
 The inscription reads: "John Wayne - American."

-He was honored with a number of awards in his lifetime and after his death, Congress awarded him a Congressional Gold Medal which is one of the highest honors that can be bestowed upon a civilian.
+- He was honored with several awards in his lifetime, and after his death, Congress awarded him a Congressional Gold Medal which is one of the highest honors that can be bestowed upon a civilian.

 John Wayne epitomized the spirit of patriotism and has been dubbed The Great American by many.

-Is Winterset, Iowa and viewing the birthplace of this most famous film star, John Wayne, worth a visit?
-We thought so and my mother, niece and I carried away memories of this Great American, the Duke, with a little more perspective about his simple and humble past as well as his lifetime achievements.
+Is Winterset, Iowa and viewing the birthplace of this most famous film star known as John Wayne worth a visit?
+We thought so, and my mother, niece and I carried away memories of this Great American, the Duke, with a little more perspective about his humble and straightforward past as well as his lifetime achievements.

 © 2009 Peggy Woods